Featured

 • Peace—the kind that comes from accepting reality instead of resisting it.

-Seneca wrote:"We suffer more in imagination
+Seneca wrote, "We suffer more in imagination than in reality."

 Detachment is the antidote to that imagined suffering.